exploratory-io/book/tutorials/flight3.md

 ### Scrape and Import

-To scrape the data and import, you can create a new data frame by selecting 'Write custom R script' from the dropdown menu under '+' sign right next to 'Data Frames' text in lefthand side pane.
+To scrape the data and import, you can select 'Import Remote Data' from the dropdown menu under '+' sign right next to 'Data Frames' text in lefthand side pane,

 ![](images/scrape-web-data-menu.png)

+and select 'Scrape Web Page' menu.

-In the dialog, give it a name like 'carrier_lookup' and type the URL below into URL input field.
+In the opened dialog, give it a name like 'carrier_lookup' and type the URL below into URL input field.

 http://aspmhelp.faa.gov/index.php/ASQP:_Carrier_Codes_and_Names

-And click 'Preview' button.
+And click 'Get Data' button.

 ![](images/flight-carrier-code.png)

 The preview data looks good.
-Hit 'Import' button to import this data into Exploratory.
+Hit 'Save' button to import this data into Exploratory.

 You can see 14 rows of the data that has just been imported.